citiususc/BigBWA/README.md

 # Getting started #

 ## Requirements
-To build **BigBWA**, requirements are the same than the ones to build bwa.
+To build **BigBWA**, requirements are the same than the ones to build bwa, with the only exception that you need to have defined the *JAVA_HOME* environment variables.
 To build the jar file we are going to run in Hadoop, three hadoop jars are required.
 This jar files can be found inside libs and libs32 folders.
 Depending on yout Hadoop installation you should use libs (for 64 bits) or libs32 (for 32 bits).
 Here follows an example of how to build **BigBWA**:

 	git clone https://github.com/citiususc/BigBWA.git
 	cd BigBWA